 One Pan BBQ Chicken

-- Add olive oil and garlic to your All-Clad d5 Pan and warm over medium heat.
+- Add olive oil and garlic to a large skillet and warm over medium heat.
 Let garlic cook until fragrant and a light gold color, about 2-3 minutes.

 - While garlic cooks, rub salt (to taste) on chicken breasts.

-- Increase heat to medium-high and add chicken breasts to All-Clad d5 Pan.
+- Increase heat to medium-high and add chicken breasts to skillet.
 Let chicken cook, turning occasionally, until outside is opaque and inside is no longer pink, about 8-13 minutes.
 Keep an eye on the garlic - if it looks like it's beginning to burn, reduce heat to medium.
 Reducing heat may increase cook time of chicken by 5-7 minutes.

 - While chicken cooks, add water and BBQ sauce to a small bowl and whisk together.
 Set bowl nearby.